Manual-To-Automation-Booking-Amsterdam/Web-Lesson-3-Exercise-JS/README.md

   <img src="https://logos-world.net/wp-content/uploads/2021/08/Booking-Logo.png" width="400" height="200" title="Booking_Logo">
 </p>

-# Booking.com - Web - Lesson 3 - Page Object Model - Javascript
+# Booking.com - Web - Lesson 3 - Exercise - Javascript

-This repository contains a sample of the Page Object Model built with the tests we have created up to now.
+This repository contains the solution to the exercise from Lesson 3.

 This is the Javascript version.